dvinubius/contract-factory-tutorial/README.md

 A factory setup can quickly get very complex, especially if you want to provide good UX.

-In your real-world project will probably need code design improvements in order to be able to scale well and be easy to use.
+Your real-world project will probably need code design improvements in order to be able to scale well and be easy to use.
 - good routing
 - efficient data retrieval (RPC nodes)
 - different empty states (waiting for data, data not available, no account connected)